 Configuration management provides processes and systems for managing, protecting and controlling all of the projects products.
 It keeps files of the project products, recording their status, changes, and their relationships to each other.
 It ensures safe storage, controls access to the products and it enables auditing and status accounting of the items during and after the products creation.

-Without configuration management managers have little control of the status of the product.
+Without configuration management managers have little control of the status of the product, for example;

-, each item will be given a unique identifier and key information will be recorded like the current status, location, any correspondence, connections to other products, and any changes.
+During identification the configuration items are defined.
+This closely links to the scope definition of the project and configuration items will be identified from the Product and Work Breakdown Structures.
+Using a Configuration Item Record, each item will be given a unique identifier and key information will be recorded like the current status, location, any correspondence, connections to other products, and any changes.
 At the end of each stage of approval or quality review the item’s will be ‘baselined’ ready for use.
-An item’s baseline can only be updated through a formal change control
+An item’s baseline can only be updated through a formal change control process.

 Configuration Status Accounting

-Office of Government Commerce (2009), Managing Successful Projects with PRINCE2: 2009 Edition
+Office of Government Commerce (2009), Managing Successful Projects with PRINCE2: 2009 Edition, London: TSO

 Read more on Project Management